 The Firm advises clients on both litigious and non-litigious tax issues.
 On litigious issues, the Firm represents several multinational companies, mostly before the Bureau of Internal Revenue and the Court of Tax Appeals on tax refund issues and deficiency assessments.

-Our experiences include:
+The Firm's experiences include:

-- Representing a client before the Court of Tax Appeals involving its claim for refund of erroneously capital gains taxes worth USD 33 million in relation to a novel tax issue on mergers and the doctrine of further control;
+- Representing a client before the Court of Tax Appeals involving its claim for refund of erroneously paid capital gains taxes worth USD 33 million in relation to a novel tax issue on mergers and the doctrine of further control;

 - Representing a client before the Court of Tax Appeals in a case involving a claim for refund in the amount of USD 30 million of erroneously paid capital gains taxes pursuant to a tax-free exchange of shares;